Mid-Infrared Outbursts in Nearby Galaxies: Nuclear Obscuration and Connections to Hidden Tidal Disruption Events and Changing-Look Active Galactic Nuclei: On the Origin of MIRONG sources

 \section{On the Origin of MIRONG sources}

-Finding any correlation between nuclear- and galactic-scale dust content is key to understand any potential host galaxy preference for the MIRONG population.
+Finding any correlation between nuclear- and galactic-scale dust content is key to understanding any potential host galaxy preference for the MIRONG population.
 With this information, we can examine the notion that MIRONG in highly SF regions (where galactic dust is expected to be abundant) could plausibly be obscured TDEs that until now we had no means of uncovering.
 Having proven that nuclear obscuration does not depend on host galaxy type, it is clear that the hidden population should mirror the unobscured population.
 This enables us to use host galaxy properties of unobscured nuclear transients to identify possible MIRONG origins.
-In this Section, we estimate the fraction of MIRONG that might be TDEs, as well as explore possible alternative explanations for the origin of the bulk of the MIRONG population.
+In this Section, we explore possible explanations for the origin of the bulk of the MIRONG population, including the fraction of MIRONG that might be TDEs.